Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

+#### Notice:
+##### This is an initial "update" for Space Age.
+Update is in quotes as the changes brought with Factorio 2.0 are so extensive (even if sometimes small), that pretty much everything has to be made basically from scratch.
+Updates will come out gradually as I get more and more parts of this book up to date with the times.
+I'll redo the description at some point (for now it's inaccurate).

+---

 At this point the original title is inaccurate.
 There no longer are just 10 books... but over 50.
 And that's only the endpoints of the book tree.
 Keeping for historical reasons and my satisfaction every time I see how this book grew

 ---